-The NOVOMATIC Group operates on the basis of currently prevailing political, economic, legal, and fiscal conditions, and is subject to the risk of changes to legal and taxation-related framework conditions.
+The NOVOMATIC Group generates the majority of its revenues in a limited number of markets.
+As these are relatively well-developed markets, further growth opportunities are rather limited.
+The NOVOMATIC Group plans to expand its business activities in other markets, an effort for which considerable resources are being deployed.
+There is a risk that the anticipated growth in these countries and regions will not be realized, and/or that the NOVOMATIC Group will not be successful in implementing The NOVOMATIC Group operates on the basis of currently prevailing political, economic, legal, and fiscal conditions, and is subject to the risk of changes to legal and taxation-related framework conditions.
 Changes which have already been adopted or other restrictions in other jurisdictions (e.g. gaming tax hikes or stricter competition laws) also have a sustained impact on the NOVOMATIC Group's business activities.